bowtie-pp2.xml configuration file has been imported, click the CLC bio Bowtie Map name to see the configuration (figure 13.20).

 Each of the parameters (items within curly brackets) written into the "Command line" box is presented as an item in the General configuration panel.
 There, we define the type of information each parameter expects or represents and default values, where relevant.

 To understand how these parameters relate to the information that will be passed to the native bowtie executable, please refer to the bowtie_map.sh script in the clcbio folder that should now be in place in the bowtie distribution folder.

 Stepping through the parameters in the order they appear in the Command line area of the configuration, and thus the order they appear in the General config panel:

 - The reads parameter refers to the data that will be provided to bowtie to map.

-The User-selected input data option means the user will be able to select data in a CLC File or Data Location.
-This data will be exported from the CLC File or Data Location such that the bowtie tool can use it.
+The User-selected input data option means the user will be able to select data in a CLC File System Location.
+This data will be exported from there, such that the bowtie tool can use it.
 The second element in this line specifies the format the data should be exported in.
 This is set to FASTA (.fa/.fsa/.fasta) as this is the format the bowtie tool expects sequencing read data.

 - The index parameter is expecting the name of a bowtie index.
 Specifying the type Text for this parameter means a user will see a box in the Workbench Wizard that they can type text into.
 Here, a default name, "coli" has been specified, which can be changed by a user launching CLC bio Bowtie Map.